statisticalbiotechnology/dsbook/dsbook/network/pathway.md

 ### Fisher's Exact Test

 A common statistical method used for ORA is **Fisher's exact test**, which is designed to determine if there are nonrandom associations between two categorical variables.
 In the context of pathway analysis, Fisher's exact test can be used to assess whether the number of genes from a given pathway in the input list is significantly larger than what would be expected by random chance.
-The null hypothesis in this context is that a gene in the pathway is as probable to appear in the gene list as it is to appear in the non-list.
+The null hypothesis in this context is that a gene in the pathway is no more likely to appear in the gene list than a gene outside the pathway, i.e. that the odds ratio $ad/bc$ equals 1.

 Consider the following contingency table: